strangerstudios/pmpro-woocommerce/readme.txt

 Please post it in the issues section of GitHub and we'll fix it as soon as we can.
 Thanks for helping. https://github.com/strangerstudios/pmpro-woocommerce/issues

+== Screenshots ==

+1. The "Membership" meta box on a single product.
+Optionally use this WooCommerce Product to buy a PMPro Membership Level or set specific pricing based on membership level for each product.
+2. The "Set Membership Discount" field on the "Edit Membership Level" page (Memberships > Membership Levels > Edit).

 == Changelog ==
+= 1.2.8 =
+* Using current_time('timestamp') in a couple strtotime calls.
+* Added links to docs and support in the "plugin row meta".

 = 1.2.7 =
 * Fixed bug where startdate was not being set correctly for new users.
 (Thanks, liferaft) This script can be used to fix startdates for old members: https://gist.github.com/strangerstudios/4604f62e9812cf3afde7